Process or, “how you get there“, is more important than your destination.

 - Discover any areas of mystification or confusion

-- Discover and use culturally appropriate terms and concepts which generate understanding within the intellectually rich Indigenous cultural world-view
+- Discover and use culturally appropriate terms and concepts that generate understanding within the intellectually rich Indigenous cultural world-view

-- Try, reflect, refine, try again (the process of praxis)
+- Try, reflect, refine, and try again (the process of praxis)

 - Respect traditional Yolŋu ways of doing things

-- Give the Yolŋu people answers to the questions they want answered
+- Give the Yolŋu people answers to the questions they want answers to

 - Use competent and complete content, not simplistic messages and slogans